-Land managers may want to utilize this site as pastureland or more rarely cropland.
+Land managers may want to utilize this ecological site as pastureland.
 Once in the Mixed Brush Complex (2), mechanical brush control will be necessary.
-Many species of brush on this site are capable of resprouting after top removal, which is an important factor to consider when deciding how to clear the land to plant pasture.
-After the land has been cleared and an appropriate seedbed prepared, the land can be planted to crops such as watermelon, sorghum, or introduced grasses for pasture.
+Many species of brush on this ecological site are capable of resprouting after top removal; which is an important factor to consider when deciding how to clear the land to plant pasture.
+After the land has been cleared and an appropriate seedbed prepared, the land can be planted to grasses for pasture.